longportapp/openapi-sdk/rust/README.md

 ## Crate features

-To avoid compiling unused dependencies, Longbridge gates certain features, all of which are disabled by default:
+To avoid compiling unused dependencies, longport gates certain features, all of which are disabled by default:

 | Feature  | Description                         |
 |----------|-------------------------------------|